Home

 Because of his age he was seen by his own doctor later, just to be sure.

-How Do You Avoid Heatstroke?
+How Do You Avoid a Heatstroke?

 • Let the air conditioning in your hot car, run for a few minutes before entering